This article originally appeared on VICE UK.

-The ethos behind BBC Three, according to Murphy, was "new people doing big things or big people doing new things" – that "if you got it right, the sweet spot was that the big people were being creatively rejuvenated by being near cool people, and you gave cool people a fighting chance by doing their stuff at scale".
-It was this spirit that allowed shows such as Little Britain and The Mighty Boosh to fully realise their comedic worlds and not have to compromise on their vision.
+The ethos behind BBC Three, according to Murphy, was "new people doing big things or big people doing new things"—that "if you got it right, the sweet spot was that the big people were being creatively rejuvenated by being near cool people, and you gave cool people a fighting chance by doing their stuff at scale."
+It was this spirit that allowed shows such as Little Britain and The Mighty Boosh to fully realize their comedic worlds and not have to compromise on their vision.
 It also allowed for more established stars, such as Steve Coogan or Harry Thompson, to develop something new on the channel.

 READ ON MOTHERBOARD: Why 'The Onion' Is Still the Only Site That Nails News Parody

-A sketch that Thompson was particularly fond of was "Divorced Dad", which he jokingly said was based on his own experience as a father.
-The sketch consisted of a dad seeing his son, realising how out of touch he was with him and then committing suicide, only for the son to show his love once his dad had left.
-The humour is in the nuances, the grisly punchline staying with you once you've finished laughing.
+A sketch that Thompson was particularly fond of was "Divorced Dad," which he jokingly said was based on his own experience as a father.
+The sketch consisted of a dad seeing his son, realizing how out of touch he was with him and then committing suicide, only for the son to show his love once his dad had left.
+The humor is in the nuances, the grisly punchline staying with you once you've finished laughing.

 Lumsden added: "I don't think we cut anything 'cause we bloody well couldn't!"

 If the scenes had been cut, everything would fall out of sync.
-And given the cost of animating the show – around £350,000 per episode – the sketch also couldn't really be reanimated, so everything had to be left in.
+And given the cost of animating the show—around $540,000 per episode—the sketch also couldn't really be reanimated, so everything had to be left in.

 BBC Three were generous with what was allowed, but when something was denied Thompson was prepared to fight for its inclusion.
 Lucy Lumsden remembers these debates.
 "There were a few things that went over the line, but god, were we free with that line," she laughed.
 "It's like you weren't telling him no, you were telling this whole wall of brilliant creators.
 It would be blown out of all proportion.
 He would fight eloquently."